fred4jupiter/fredbet/README.md

 # FredBet

 Simple football betting application using [Spring Boot](https://projects.spring.io/spring-boot/), [MariaDB](https://mariadb.org/), [Thymeleaf](http://www.thymeleaf.org/) and [Bootstrap](http://getbootstrap.com/).
-The web pages are constructed in responsive design for using on mobile devises.
+The web pages are constructed in responsive design for using on mobile devices.

 You can run the application by issuing the following command: